Doctor ranks the world's most painful medical procedures including common surgery that's 'unbearable'

 A doctor has ranked some of the most painful operations that you can have, including one which is a surprisingly common procedure.

-Keyhole surgery is also a big factor in reducing pain, as if doctors need to remove a kidney for example they don't have to cut a big hole in your side anymore, they can use a much smaller hole to get the job done.
+Keyhole surgery is also a big factor in reducing pain, as if doctors need to remove a kidney, for example, they don't have to cut a big hole in your side anymore, they can use a much smaller one to get the job done.

-Dr Dean Eggitt is a consultant primary care physician, and ranked the procedures that he thinks are the most painful out there, though doctors and post-surgery medics such as physios do everything they can to help minimise the pain.
+Dr Dean Eggitt, a consultant primary care physician, has revealed the procedures that he thinks are the most painful out there, though doctors and post-surgery medics, such as physios, do everything they can to help minimise the pain.

 Speaking to the Daily Mail, he said: "While everyone will experience pain differently, there are definitely some procedures that are more painful than others like spinal fusion, open chest surgery and total knee replacement.